One of the first things you will do in any accounting system is set up your chart of accounts.

 Detailed Chart of Accounts

-Next, we are going to go into individual line items for the chart of accounts recommended by Quick Action Accounting.
+Next, we will go into individual line items for the chart of accounts recommended by Quick Action Accounting.
 The example below is a company that owns and manages real estate.
-Give yourself room for growth so you can easily add additional accounts as you purchase more real estate or find additional items that require more granularity.
+Give yourself room for growth to easily add additional accounts as you purchase more real estate or find additional items that require more granularity.
 As a note, you will want to keep your expenses in the miscellaneous area to a minimum.

 (WARNING: This is a long table below, but it is useful content.)